khaytsus/rigtool/README.md

  * Load, modify, and save configuration
   * Modifying would be limited to simple variables, not complex ones like band privileges.
  * Handle FM a little better, right now mode change isn't made if >10mhz and radio mode is FM to fix FM memories getting flipped to USB.
+ * Figure out Home/End better, their ANSI value seems to changed on terminal, in GNU/Screen, etc.  Seems weird.

 ### Known Bugs/Limitations